networknt/light-doc/content/en/style/light-eventuate-4j/_index.md

 ### Which Style to Choose

-For pros and cons of each communication patterns, please see [communication pattern][]
+For the pros and cons of each communication patterns, please see [communication pattern][]

 ### Why light-eventuate-4j

-For microservices implementation, developing business transactions that update entities that are owned by multiple services is a challenge, as is implementing queries that retrieve data from multiple services; For complicated application that has too many services interact with each other.
-It is essential to choose asynchronous message-based style for service communication and transaction management with eventual consistency.
+For microservices implementation, developing business transactions that update entities that are owned by multiple services is a challenge, as is implementing queries that retrieve data from multiple services; for a complicated application that has too many services interact with each other.
+It is essential to choose an asynchronous message-based style for service communication and transaction management with eventual consistency.

-For large scale application, event driven approach gives you more flexibility and scalability and requests from client don't need all the services to be up and running the exact time.
+For a large scale application, an event driven approach gives you more flexibility and scalability and requests from client don't need all the services to be up and running the exact time.

-In addition to event driven application, Event Sourcing and CQRS are getting populate these days for high scale applications.
+In addition to event driven application, Event Sourcing and CQRS are getting popular these days for high scale applications.

-Once you've decided that asynchronous message-based communication is best for your use case, you need to make some architecture decision to choose the best of combination of frameworks to build your microservices.
+Once you've decided that asynchronous message-based communication is best for your use case, you need to make some architecture decisions to choose the best combination of frameworks to build your microservices.

-For large scale application, event driven approach gives you more flexibility and scalability and requests from client don't need all the services to be up and running the exact time.
+For large scale applications, the event driven approach gives you more flexibility and scalability and requests from client don't need all the services to be up and running the exact time.

 In addition to event driven application, Event Sourcing and CQRS are getting populate these days for high scale applications.